Ben-Hur: A Tale of the Christ (1925 film): Reception

 The studio's publicity department was relentless in promoting the film, advertising it with lines like: "The Picture Every Christian Ought to See!" and "The Supreme Motion Picture Masterpiece of All Time".
 Ben Hur went on to become MGM's highest-grossing film, with rentals of $9 million worldwide.
 Its foreign earnings of $5 million were not surpassed at MGM for at least 25 years.
 Despite the large revenues, its huge expenses and the deal with Erlanger made it a net financial loss for MGM.
 It recorded an overall loss of $698,000.

 In terms of publicity and prestige however, it was a great success.
 "The screen has yet to reveal anything more exquisitely moving than the scenes at Bethlehem, the blazing of the star in the heavens, the shepherds and the Wise Men watching.
 The gentle, radiant Madonna of Betty Bronson's is a masterpiece," wrote a reviewer for Photoplay.
 "No one," they concluded, "no matter what his age or religion, should miss it.
 And take the children."
 It helped establish the new MGM as a major studio.

 The film was re-released in 1931 with an added musical score, by the original composers William Axt and David Mendoza, and sound effects.
 As the decades passed, the original two-color Technicolor segments were replaced by alternative black-and-white takes.
 Ben-Hur earned $1,352,000 during its re-release, including $1,153,000 of foreign earnings, and made a profit of $779,000 meaning it had an overall profit of $81,000.
 The review aggregator website Rotten Tomatoes reported that 96% of critics have given the film a positive review based on 23 reviews, with an average rating of 7.8/10.

-The film became notorious after its release for the egregious animal abuse involved in filming.
+The film became controversial after its release for the harm to animals involved in the filming.
 A reported one hundred horses were tripped and killed merely to produce the set piece footage of the major chariot race.
 Animal advocates especially criticized the use of the "running W" on set, a wire device that could trip a galloping horse.
 It would take a decade before such devices lost favor in Hollywood.

 The movie was banned in the 1930s in China under the category of "superstitious films" due to its religious subject matter involving gods and deities.

 Restoration

-The Technicolor scenes were considered lost until the 1980s when Turner Entertainment (who by then had acquired the rights to the MGM film library) found the crucial sequences in a Czechoslovakian film archive.
+The Technicolor scenes were considered lost until the 1980s when Turner Entertainment (who by then had acquired the rights to the MGM film library) found the crucial sequences in the Czechoslovak Film Archive (now the Czech National Film Archive).
 Current prints of the 1925 version are from the Turner-supervised restoration which includes the color tints and Technicolor sections set to resemble the original theatrical release.
 There is an addition of a newly recorded stereo orchestral soundtrack by Carl Davis with the London Philharmonic Orchestra which was originally recorded for a Thames Television screening of the movie.